Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Gibraltar serves as a major licensing jurisdiction for many of the world’s largest online gambling brands and software developers.

-Strict regulatory oversight and a clean track record give Gibraltar betting licenses weight, and more than a handful of UK operators have opted to set up shop in Gibraltar.
+Strict regulatory oversight and a clean track record give Gibraltar betting licenses weight, and many operators have opted to set up shop in Gibraltar.

 Malta